etsy/rules_grafana/README.md

 - `name`: Unique name for this target.
 Required.
 - `dashboards`: List of labels of `json_dashboards` and/or `py_dashboards` targets to include in the image.
 Required.
 - `datasources`: List of labels of `datasources.yaml` files to include in the image ([Grafana datasources docs](http://docs.grafana.org/administration/provisioning/#datasources)).
 Required.
+- `plugins`: List of labels of `grafana_plugin` targets, like `@your_repository_name//:plugin`.
+Optional.
+- `env`: Dictionary of environment variant names to values, set in the Docker image when Grafana is run.
+Optional.
+    Useful for setting runtime configs with `GF_` variables.

 ### `grafana_plugin`